The Information Guide was created by the Cincinnati Reds to assist Guests during their visits to Great American Ball Park.

 It is suggested that Guests that do not have a communications device (i.e. cellular telephone) and feel that they will receive a request to leave the ballpark (i.e. for a medical situation) provide their seating location to a family member, business associate, or a Fan Accommodation Station.
 Then if a message is needed to be relayed, the caller can provide the name of the Guest and their seating location so that a ballpark representative can deliver a message to the Guest.

-Redlegs News - Redlegs News is a free, electronic newsletter that can be delivered to your email inbox in HTML or text format.
-The newsletter is sent pre-homestand during the season and contains insider info on all the latest Reds news, upcoming promotions, giveaways and special dates.
+Redlegs Insider is a free, digital newsletter that is sent before each home-stand during the season and contains insider info on all the latest Reds news, upcoming promotions, giveaways and special dates.

-Reds Yearbook Magazine - The new yearbook magazine is published two times during the season.
-This publication combines profiles of Reds players, opponents and minor leaguers with historical Reds features and an expanded guide to the Cincinnati Reds Hall of Fame and Museum.
+The new yearbook magazine is published two times during the season.
+This publication combines profiles of Reds players, opponents and minor leaguers with historical Reds features and an expanded guide to the Cincinnati Reds Hall of Fame and Museum presented by Dinsmore.
 Fans also will find information on the club's community involvement, upcoming promotions, facts about Great American Ball Park, a scorecard and much more.
 The Reds Yearbook Magazine can be purchased through vendors and various souvenir stands around the ballpark, the Reds Team Shop by Majestic, the Gameday Pro Shop and online at reds.com.
-More Info »

-Scorecard - A free scorecard featuring rosters for the Reds and their opponents is included in each issue of Reds Magazine.
+A free scorecard featuring rosters for the Reds and their opponents is included in each issue of Reds Yearbook Magazine.
 Supplemental scorecard sheets are available free of charge at Fan Accommodation Stations while supplies last.
 Rosters will not be listed on the complimentary scorecards.

 Queen City Metro can be reached at (513) 621-4455 for schedules and information regarding bus transportation throughout Hamilton County.
 ACCESS provides transportation throughout Hamilton County for the disabled.
 Please call (513) 632-7590 for more information.
 Guests seeking bus service to and from Northern Kentucky can contact the Transit Authority of Northern Kentucky (TANK) at (859) 331-8265.